heritage-of-rajasthan-essay

 jaipur-haveli-rajasthani-motif-fresco-painted-wall-art

-The Havelis of Jaipur do not suffer from the problem experienced by the ones in the Shekhawati region.
+The Jaipur Haveli do not suffer from the problems experienced by the ones in the Shekhawati region.
 Only a handful of such buildings have been renovated.
-Listed here are a few of the reasons for the loss of Havelis in Jaipur, an integral element of Jaipur’s heritage.
+Listed here are a few of the reasons for the loss of Haveli Jaipur, an integral element of the Pink City’s heritage.

 • Losing the Haveli facade

-It is unfortunate that the facade of the Havelis in Jaipur is being tempered.
+Unfortunately, the facade of the Haveli in Jaipur is being tempered.
 This is happening at an extremely rapid pace.
-One of the first such buildings is the LMB hotel in Johari Bazaar.
-LMB Sweets best known for its Ghevar was the first building in Johari Bazaar to receive a modern look in the 1960s.
-The building featured in below two pictures replaced an old structure.
+LMB Hotel in Johari Bazaar now stands tall in place of an old Jaipur Haveli.
+LMB Sweets is popular for its Ghevar.
+The building featured in below two pictures below replaced an old Haveli structure.

 LMB JAIPUR